Student Code of Conduct

 9. University Hearing Board

-9.1 The University Hearing Board shall be composed of five students appointed by the Student Government Association and five faculty/staff appointed by the Vice President of Enrollment Management and Student Affairs.
+9.1 The University Hearing Board shall be composed of five students appointed by the Student Government Association and five faculty/staff appointed by the Vice President of Student Affairs.

-9.2 There will be at least five alternate members: at least three student alternates appointed by the Student Government Association, at least two faculty/staff alternates appointed by Vice President of Enrollment Management and Student Affairs.
+9.2 There will be at least five alternate members: at least three student alternates appointed by the Student Government Association, at least two faculty/staff alternates appointed by Vice President Student Affairs.

 9.3 A quorum shall consist of five persons, at least three of which shall be students and one shall be faculty or staff.
 If a quorum is not met and at least three people are present with one being a student, the respondent may request that the hearing proceed with those members present.